Distributed Wasserstein Barycenters via Displacement Interpolation: Introduction

-In this paper we propose the algorithm \emph{PaWBar} (\emph{Pa}irwise distributed algorithm for \emph{W}asserstein \emph{Bar}ycenters), where the agents update their measures via pairwise stochastic and asynchronous interactions implementing displacement interpolations (in contrast to the deterministic communication requirements in~\cite{ANB-AD:14}).
-The algorithm has two versions: a \emph{directed} and a \emph{symmetric} version.
-As main contribution of this paper, we establish conditions under which both algorithms compute randomized and standard Wasserstein barycenters respectively.
+\paragraph*{Contributions} In this paper we propose the algorithm \emph{PaWBar} (\emph{Pa}irwise distributed algorithm for \emph{W}asserstein \emph{Bar}ycenters), where the agents update their measures via pairwise stochastic and asynchronous interactions implementing displacement interpolations.
+The algorithm has a \emph{directed} and a \emph{symmetric} version.
+As main contribution of this paper, we establish conditions under which both versions compute randomized and standard Wasserstein barycenters respectively.
 In the directed case, we prove that every time the algorithm is run, a barycenter with random convex weights is asymptotically generated as a result of the stochastic selection of the pairwise interactions.
 It is easy to characterize the first two moments of these random weights.
-During any pairwise directed interaction, only one agent updates its probability measure.
-On the other hand, in the symmetric case, both agents update their measures to equal a consensus value during their pairwise interaction.
-Although the interactions are stochastic, we prove that the asymptotically computed Wasserstein barycenter is the standard one (with probability one).
+On the other hand, in the symmetric case, although the interactions are stochastic, we prove that the asymptotically computed Wasserstein barycenter is the standard one (with probability one).
 In contrast to the works~\cite{CAU-DD-PD-AG-AN:18,PD-DD-AG-CU-AN:18}, our algorithm does not require all the agents to synchronously update their measures at every time step.
-Also in contrast to~\cite{CAU-DD-PD-AG-AN:18,PD-DD-AG-CU-AN:18}, our framework provides convergence guarantees towards the computation of the barycenter independently from the numerical implementation of the local computations.
-We also remark that work~\cite{ANB-AD:14} is different from ours because it dictates that each agent at every time step must locally compute the full Wasserstein barycenter of its neighboring agents' measures, which could be as complex as the centralized or direct computation of the barycenter of all the agents' measures.
+Moreover, our framework provides convergence guarantees towards the computation of the barycenter independently from the numerical implementation of the local computations.
+We also remark that work~\cite{ANB-AD:21} is different from ours because: (i) it only focuses on measures on the real line $\R$, while we consider $\R^d$, $d\geq 1$; (ii) its underlying communication graph is undirected at all time-steps and its changes are deterministic; (iii) it considers local computations of the full Wasserstein barycenter between agent and its neighbors; and (iv) we present sufficient conditions for the computation of the standard Wasserstein barycenter.